Use your slow cooker to make a traditional Italian American Meat Sauce. This spaghetti sauce is so full of flavor with ground beef and pork.

 - 4 cups hot water I didn’t need any

-Pass the tomatoes through a food mill fitted with a fine blade and set aside.
+- Pass the tomatoes through a food mill fitted with a fine blade and place in slow cooker.
 (Don’t skip this step, it’s a little extra work, but so worth it).

 - Heat the olive oil in a heavy pot over medium heat.
 Add the onions and cook until golden about 8 minutes.
 Make room in the center of the pot and add the garlic and cook until lightly browned.
 Add the pork bones and cook, turning them, until they are lightly browned, about 5 minutes.
 Add the ground beef and pork and season lightly with salt.
 Cook them, breaking up the chunks, until the liquid they give off has boiled away – about 10 minutes.
 Continue until it is nicely browned about another 5 minutes.
 Add the bay leaves and the oregano and then the wine.
 Bring to a boil, scraping up the browned bits and cook until the wine has completely evaporated.